 Single-coil pickups are typically thinner sounding than their humbucking counterpart.
 The brightness and twangy sound that they are known for makes them a favorite amongst country guitarists as well as surf ones.

-To contrast, the humbucker often as a thicker and beefier sound than a single-coil pickup, and as their name suggests, does not detect humming signals.
+To contrast, the humbucker often has a thicker and beefier sound than a single-coil pickup, and as their name suggests, does not detect humming signals.
 These also have more output than single-coils, which makes them extremely popular and ideal for the bridge position.

 All of these traits make humbuckers a favorite amongst rock and metal guitarists, and sometimes jazz and blues players.

-Guitar Pickups Active vs. Passive
+Active vs. Passive Guitar Pickups

 Active pickups get their name because of their use of an active preamp.
 Like a regular preamp, you’d see anywhere else, these ones do the same thing – they boost your signal.
+However, not only does it make the pickup have more output, but this also causes your dynamics to become compressed.

 EMGs are well-known for producing active pickups, and their 81 is by far their most popular model.
 They do make passives, but their actives, like the 81, blow them out of the water in my opinion.